ZeldOcarina/nu-dentistry/dental-emergency.md

   columns: '1'
   superheading:
   heading: WHAT IS A DENTAL EMERGENCY?
-  text: NU DENTISTRY MAKES SURE YOU NEVER PUT OFF A NECESSARY PROCEDURE.
+  text: NU DENTISTRY MAKES SURE YOU NEVER PUT OFF A NECESSARY PROCEDURE
   content: |-
     It can be hard to tell sometimes whether something is truly an 'emergency.'
 Do you need immediate treatment, or can it wait until you schedule an appointment?
 If you experience any of these symptoms, please call our office at <a href='tel:+8329164144' title='Click to Call Us'>(832) 916-4144</a>: